shoeffner/monty/05_ErrorsDebugging/sheet.md

 Of course Aline could fix it, but she is busy correcting your homework submissions, so she needs your help:

-a) Open the accompanying file `.py` and examine it.
+a) Open the accompanying file `whatdoesitdo.py` and examine it.
 What does it do?
-Add documentation comments to all functions, describing what their inputs and expected outputs are, what the functions do.
+Add/update documentation comments for all functions, describing what their inputs and expected outputs are, what the functions do.
+You are allowed to rename it.
 b) Write down what is wrong, so that Sebastian will be able to correct it himself the next time.
 c) Correct the code.
 Make it so that all assertions pass, add some assertions Sebastian missed.
 d) Make sure everything is properly indented.
 Be sure to also
     - correct any potential white space conventions Sebastian disobeyed.
-    - fix the calculations which are wrong.
-    - there are enough blank lines between functions and import statements.
+    - ensure enough blank lines between functions and import statements.
-    - all import statements are at the top of the file.
-e) Bonus: There is at least one place where it is really useful to use a `try:
-   ... except ...: ...` block.
-Can you find it?

 # Exercise 2: Reading and writing csv files